beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

-% A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System
+% Deploying OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System
 % Anton Beloglazov; Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya
 % 14th of August 2012